Historical Places

 Structure

-A distinguishing feature of this mosque is that it can accommodate around 10,000 worshipers at a time in the main hall.
-The height of the main hall is 75 feet, while its width and length is 220 feet and 180 feet, respectively.
+A distinguishing feature of this mosque is that it can accommodate around 10,000 worshippers at a time in the main hall.
+The height of the main hall is 75 feet, while its width and length are 220 feet and 180 feet, respectively.
 The arches and doors of the mosque carry inscriptions from the Quran, thus giving the whole structure a religious appeal.

-There are tombs at the entrance of the mosque where marble graves of the rulers of Asaf Jahi Dynasty are built.
-A man made pond stores clean water, and you can sit at the benches next to the pond to relax and gaze at the motionless water or the high rise mosque.
+There are tombs at the entrance of the mosque where the marble graves of the rulers of the Asaf Jahi Dynasty are built.
+A man-made pond stores clean water, and you can sit on the benches next to the pond to relax and gaze at the motionless water or the high-rise mosque.

 A bombing incident took place at this site on May 18, 2007.
-The forensic reports suggested that the bombs were filled with RDX and TNT, both being highly explosive materials.
+Forensic reports suggested that the bombs were filled with RDX and TNT, both highly explosive materials.
 The bombing caused severe injuries and deaths, as the bombs exploded during the Friday prayers.

 A legend goes that a person who sits on the stone and slab benches at the edge of the pond comes back, only to sit on those benches again.
 Another legend famous about this mosque is that it houses a strand of hair of the Prophet Muhammad, a famous Islamic leader.